-You’ll gain a broad understanding of different areas of business on this course.
+You will gain a broad understanding of different areas of business on this course.
 It represents your first step towards a nationally recognised qualification at an advanced level, accelerating your career progress and opening doors to higher education opportunities.

-...plus a wide range of optional units in a variety of Business topics.
+Plus a wide range of optional units in a variety of Business topics.

 You may be required to make a contribution to the enrichment activities undertaken in support of the course delivery, including exciting trips to businesses.

-You could also consider going to university to gain a degree in Marketing, Law, Accountancy or Business, to name but a few subjects.
+You could also consider going to university to gain a degree in Human Resource Management, Marketing, Law, Accountancy/Finance or Business Studies/Business Management, to name but a few subjects.
 Another option could be a Business, Customer Service or Team Leading apprenticeship.
-Derby College can help you find the right opportunity.
+Derby College Group can help you find the right opportunity.

 Derby College business administration apprentice Jess Monk is the envy of many of her friends.
 At just 17, she has an interesting, well-paid job, working with friendly and supportive people who show trust in her abilities.